CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 </tr>
 <tr class="odd">
 <td align="left">logFrequency</td>
-<td align="left">Number of lines at which to log the translation progress.
-Used to know from where to resume execution.</td>
+<td align="left">Number of lines at which to log the translation progress used by the translation engine to know from where to resume a following execution.</td>
 <td align="left">int</td>
 <td align="left">500</td>
 <td align="left">100</td>
 </tr>
 <tr class="even">
 <td align="left">ignoreDescUpToDateWithRules</td>
-<td align="left">Ignore when some descUpToDateWithRules flag are set to FALSE.</td>
+<td align="left">Have the translation engine ignore descUpToDateWithRules flags set to FALSE.
+To be used in case one want to process all the rules even when some are not up to date with their textual description.
+This flag should always be set to FALSE when producing an official version of the target table.</td>
 <td align="left">TRUE/FALSE</td>
 <td align="left">FALSE</td>
 <td align="left">TRUE</td>